Growing marijuana takes time.

 Choose A Fast Growing Strain

 The strain of marijuana you grow has the largest impact on how long it will take.
 If you choose a fast-growing strain, you can speed up the process considerably.
+Here are a bunch of fast-growing strains.

 Minimize Vegging Time